manish021124/frontend_projects/README.md

 ## Projects

-There are 9 developed projects that you can review now.
+There are 9 developed projects that you can review.
   - Color Flipper
   - Counter
   - Sidebar